Data for end-of-chapter problems

 Update Sept.
 20, 2023: If the Berkeley link is not working, I’ve uploaded the NASA GISS monthly global average temperature data here.
 This file is a .csv and contains one column, the monthly global average temperature.

 problem 2.10: The Berkeley Earth station data is located here.
-[Update Sept.
-20, 2023: this link appears to be dead]

 problem 2.12: The Berkeley Earth annual average land temperatures (adjusted) can be found here.
 The raw (unadjusted) annual average land temperatures are here.
-The raw time series has not been updated since 2021, but that shouldn’t impact the comparison.

 problem 5.9: The NOAA greenhouse gas data can be found here.
 On this page, you select your station, then select the gas you want to look at, then select time series.